 Reasons Required Documentation

-Mandatory court visits Court Documents
+Mandatory court visits

-Testing (Special Education, etc.) Evaluator Note
+Testing (Special Education, etc.)

-Field Trips/School-Sponsored events None required
+Field Trips/School-Sponsored events

+Court Documents

+Evaluator Note

+None required
-Illness Text, call, or parent note

-Extended Illness (4 or more consecutive) Doctor/PA/NP Note
+Illness Text, call, or parent note Extended Illness (4 or more consecutive) Doctor/PA/NP Note

-Family funeral/emergencies Parent note
+Family funeral/emergencies

-Health Professional visits Doctor/PA/NP note
+Health Professional visits

+Parent note

+Doctor/PA/NP note

 Road Conditions Text, call or parent note

 If your absence for a partial day or days is not due to one of the reasons above, please ask for a Leave of Absence form from the secretary or principal.
 This form should be completed and submitted to a teacher or principal in order for the absence to be excused.
+For absences due to illness, communication is needed from the parents on that day no later than 1⁄2 hour after school starts to meet required reporting of illnesses to the Health Department.

-- 2) Upon reaching the above-stated level of unexcused absences or excessive excused absences, the parents and students will be sent a letter of notification. - 3) If a fifth unexcused absence is incurred, the situation will be brought before the Administrative Committee. -updated 1-21-2021 - 4) Further infractions may be dealt with as prescribed by the school board.
-This may include a truancy report, as well as possible suspension or expulsion.
+- 1) Upon reaching the above-stated level of unexcused absences or excessive excused absences, the parents - and students will be sent a letter of notification. - 2) If a fifth unexcused absence is incurred, the situation will be brought before the Administrative Committee. -updated 1-21-2021 - 3) Further infractions may be dealt with as prescribed by the school board.
+This may include a truancy report, as well as possible suspension or expulsion. - 4) Excused absences over 10% of the yearly 143 days of school will receive a letter before reaching the 10% and/or asked to have a meeting with the Executive Committee.

 Please remember that when a child misses school, he/she misses valuable learning experiences.
 For this reason, the staff strongly discourages anticipated absences.
 Arrangements for such absences must be made in advance.
 It is the parent's responsibility to get the student caught up after all absences.
 Please keep in mind the extra work this causes the teacher, child, and parent.